“She is extremely hard working, very bright and has an exceptional mastery of the detail of complex matters.” – Chambers & Partners, 2022

 Lucy has equal experience of professional negligence claims against construction professionals, acting for and against architects, project managers and quantity surveyors.
 She has acted on multiple claims against heritage architects / architects working on listed or protected buildings.

 Lucy has extensive experience of the LCIA rules and an unusual amount of experience of section 67/section 68 challenges under the Arbitration Act, particularly in the Deripaska v Chernukhin litigation (in which she acts for Mr Deripaska, led by Justin Fenwick KC).

 Lucy particularly enjoys insurance coverage disputes – and disputes purely concerning the construction of insurance policy wording.
 She also has experience of professional liability claims which require a thorough understanding of multiple issues of insurance law.

 Featured Insurance & Reinsurance cases

-Lucy appeared as junior counsel for the Secretary of State for Health (led by Leigh-Ann Mulcahy QC): R(on the application of McVey) s Secretary of State for Health EWHC 437 and EWHC 1225.
+Lucy appeared as junior counsel for the Secretary of State for Health (led by Leigh-Ann Mulcahy KC): R(on the application of McVey) s Secretary of State for Health EWHC 437 and EWHC 1225.
 The Secretary of State successfully resisted the judicial review brought in respect of the ex gratia compensation scheme set up to compensate those infected with variant Creutzfeldt-Jakob Disease, including a challenge by interested parties, living victims of the disease.
 This judicial review also engaged private law questions regarding trusts.
 Permission to appeal was refused.